Cameron-Programer/Cameron-Programer/README.md

-- 👋 Hi, I’m @Cameron-Programer
+- 📱 Hi, I’m Cameron
-- 🌱 I’m currently learning Python and C++
+- 📚 I’m currently learning Python and C++
-- 💞️ I’m looking to collaborate on Nothing
+- 💻 I have some experiance using: Python and Lua
+- 📦 I have some experiance using the pip packages: Pygame, EasyGUI and Youtube_dl
 - 📫 How to reach me: Discord [GB] Cameron#4063
 - 🏫 Currently studying: GCSE Computer Science and iGCSE Buisness Studies
 <!---